Pannal

-Pannal is a village in the Harrogate district of North Yorkshire, England.
+Pannal is a village in the county of North Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is situated to the immediate south of Harrogate.
 Since 2016 it has formed part of the new civil parish of Pannal and Burn Bridge.
-The village is served by Pannal railway station on the Harrogate (Railway) Line between Leeds and York.

 History and etymology

 Pannal has been an important settlement for centuries.
 It developed in the middle of the former Knaresborough Forest and is believed to date back to the Bronze Age.

 Pannal was earlier known as Rossett, recorded in the Domesday Book of 1086 as Rosert (from the Old English hross hyrst, meaning "horse wood").
 Until the early 19th century the village of Pannal was part of Beckwith with Rossett, one of the eleven constabularies within the Forest of Knaresborough, but the parish, which appears to have covered the same area as the constabulary, was known as Pannal.
 The name Rossett survives in the suburb of Rossett Green, 1 mile north of the village, and in the nearby Rossett School.

 The name Pannal is first recorded in 1170.
 Its etymology is explained by Watts: